Police questioning explained

 Police want to question me

-If police want to question you, it's important to understand your rights and what may happen during the questioning process.
+If police want to question someone, people often consider their rights and what may happen during the questioning process.
 This guide explains what to expect, your legal protections, and the steps you can take to handle the situation.

 Police want to question me